TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 It reveals that `duplicati` is using port 8200 and its config directory.

-With this information, we can do a `port forwarding` connecting with ssh:
+With this information, we can set up a `port forwarding` connection using SSH:

-- (We use id_rsa authentication because with marcus password does not work)
+- (We use `id_rsa` authentication because with marcus's password does not work)

 <br />